The distance spectrum of the bipartite double cover of strongly regular graphs: Introduction and Preliminaries

-\\ For some information about recent works on strongly regular graphs, the interested reader may see [5] and references within it.\\ In this paper, we are interested in determining the distance spectrum of the bipartite double cover of strongly regular graphs.
+\\ In this paper, we are interested in determining the distance spectrum of the bipartite double cover of strongly regular graphs.
 In other words, let $G=(V,E)$ be a strongly regular graph with parameters $(n,k,a,c)$.
 We show that there is a close relationship between the spectrum of $G$ and the distance spectrum of $B(G)$.
 We explicitly determine the distance spectrum of the graph $B(G)$, according to the spectrum of $G$.
 Since the spectrum of a strongly regular graph $G$ is determined according to its parameters [8], then the determined distance spectrum of the graph $B(G)$ by this paper is according to the parameters of the graph $G$.